glassflow/glassflow-examples/connectors/combinations/postgres-snowflake/README.md

 For details on setting up a Snowflake connector, see [snowflake docs](https://www.glassflow.dev/docs/integrations/sinks/snowflake)

-For a list of all managed connectors avaulable, see [integrations docs](https://www.glassflow.dev/docs/integrations)
+For a list of all managed connectors available, see [integrations docs](https://www.glassflow.dev/docs/integrations)

 ## Pre-requisite